 "Sheeple” (sheep + people) are people who blindly follow political, business or religious leaders, “like sheep to the slaughter.”
 The term “sheeple” seems to have been invented independently in the 1960s and 1970s, appearing in national publications in 1983-84.

 A “sheeple” joke can be made that politicians “pull the wool over people’s eyes.”
-“Sheepletard” (sheeple + retard) ahs been cited in print since at least 2007.
+“Sheepletard” (sheeple + retard) has been cited in print since at least 2007.
+“Shitizen” (shit + citizen) is often used the same way as “sheeple.”

 Sheeple is a term of disparagement, in which people are likened to sheep.
 The term is believed to be inspired by the 1945 George Orwell novel Animal Farm, where the sheep of the farm blindly followed and defended the farm’s pig leadership.